 How does VR work?
 How does wearable tech make you think that you're sitting in a spaceship in a distant galaxy when you are, in fact, actually about to bump into the kitchen counter?
 Well, with the army of virtual reality headsets ever expanding, we'll be explaining how they work.

 Essential reading: Best VR games for 2017

 Total immersion is what everyone making a VR headset, game or app is aiming towards - making the virtual reality experience so real that we forget the computer, headgear and accessories and act exactly as we would in the real world.
 So how do we get there?

-VR headsets like Oculus Rift and PlayStation VR are often referred to as HMDs and all that means is that they are head mounted displays.
+VR headsets like Oculus Rift and PlayStation VR are often referred to as HMDs, which simply means they are head mounted displays.
 Even with no audio or hand tracking, holding up Google Cardboard to place your smartphone's display in front of your face can be enough to get you half-immersed in a virtual world.

 The goal of the hardware is to create what appears to be a life size, 3D virtual environment without the boundaries we usually associate with TV or computer screens.
 So whichever way you look, the screen mounted to your face follows you.
-This is unlike AR which overlays graphics onto your view of the real world.
+This is unlike augmented reality, which overlays graphics onto your view of the real world.

 The future: Virtual reality versus augmented reality

 Video is sent from the console or computer to the headset via a HDMI cable in the case of headsets such as HTC's Vive and the Rift.
 For Google's Daydream headset and the Samsung Gear VR, it's already on the smartphone slotted into the headset.